centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 * **Address**: IP address or DNS name of the host.
 The **Resolve** button tests the domain name by questioning the DNS server configured on the central server.
 If given a DNS name, the Resolve button will also replace the text with the matching IP address.
 * **SNMP Community & Version**: name of the community and the SNMP version.
 * **Monitoring server**: which one amongst Central, a poller or a remote server will be charged with monitoring this host.
-* **Timezone**: the time zone location of the host.
+* **Timezone**: location of the host.
 Note that the timezone established here is what determines the time of the checks of this host.
 * **Templates**: associate one or more [host templates](../templates.md#definition) with this object.

 If multiple [templates](../templates.md#definition) would modify the same field, the properties of the [template](../templates.md#definition) placed above the others will be applied.